st8tikratio/Constitution_WG_2022/README.md

 This repository will house the data from both surveys of the Cardano Consititution working group.

-> Please note the raw data will be available in the future
+> Please note the raw data will be available in the future.

 ### **Principles of Governance Questionnaire** - Survey No.1
 - **Title:** Principles of Governance Questionnaire